Dev-Sites/pixijs/v4-Gotchas.md

 ### HTML No-scale

-Those lines are required for mobile devices, and WebGL can crash if you dont add them:
+Those lines are required for mobile devices, and WebGL can crash if you dont add them in 'head' tag of HTML page

 ```html
 <meta name="viewport" content="initial-scale=1, maximum-scale=1, user-scalable=no, minimum-scale=1, width=device-width, height=device-height">